benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 ### What Defines Mature Developers?

-An engineer's maturity is mainly defined by their soft-skills, less so by their technical abilities and knowledge.
+A developer's maturity is mainly defined by their soft-skills, less so by their technical abilities and knowledge.

 For one, everybody who shows most of the following characteristics is very